alberttheprince/rpemotes-reborn/README.md

 Add your animation code to the `AnimationListCustom.lua` and make a backup of this file and call it `BackUpAnimationListCustom.lua`.

+**Note on animal emotes:** For the addition of custom emotes for animal peds, you must add use the `sdog` or `bdog` tags.
+For example if you want to add an emote of `laydownflat` it must be either `sdoglaydownflat` or `bdoglaydownflat`.
+You must also add any custom addon peds to the `animals.lua` file in either category for these animations to be played on those models.

 Whenever an update is released, rename `BackUpAnimationListCustom.lua` to `AnimationListCustom.lua`, click yes to overwrite, and you're good to go.

 Note that `AnimationListCustom.lua` and `BackUpAnimationListCustom.lua` files from versions prior to version 1.5.0 are not compatible with version 1.5.0, and files from version 1.5.0 are not backwards compatible with versions prior to version 1.5.0.
 To retain any custom animation code from previous versions, copy over any customizations into the `AnimationListCustom.lua` file that is included in the current version.